 Take a Hike

+A Best of Pasadena list wouldn’t be complete without mentioning the great outdoors.
 Despite Pasadena lying in a metropolitan area of over 10 million people you can easily escape to the mountains.
 Here you’ll feel like you’re miles from civilization.
 The San Gabriel Mountains which border Pasadena to the North are full of hiking trails.
 Among the popular trails are Eaton Canyon and The Mount Wilson Trail.
 Hit the trails early and come prepared with water and appropriate hiking attire.

 Enjoy world-famous works of art, stunning architecture, local dining, and shopping options in a town where science is interwoven into the history and nature is the backdrop.